VolpeUSDOT/FTOT-Resilience-Link_Removal/README.md

 # FTOT-Resilience-Link_Removal

-FTOT Resilience Tool: Link Removal tool for assessing network resilience.
+FTOT Resilience Tool: Link Rank and Removal tool for assessing network resilience.

 See the [FTOT homepage](https://volpeusdot.github.io/FTOT-Public) for general information about the Freight and Fuel Transportation Optimization Tool (FTOT).